 My first paid job in IT has been with a local Internet Service Provider in 1994 where I managed Linux and Windows NT servers.
 Since then I’ve worked for Nokia, T-Mobile, Metro AG, Metro Systems, the German Federal Office for Information Security (BSI), Norman (now AVG), the German national researcher society Fraunhofer and especially its department for Cyber Analysis and Defense, the German Research Foundation (DFG), and other exciting companies, organizations, and projects.

 I hold a masters degree in Computer Science from the University of Bonn where I also received my PhD.
+I’m a certified data protection officer as well as information security officer.

 About This Site